liitfr/liit-sandbox-www/readme.md

     ...
 ```

-As you can see, I extract Contentful data in separated json files.
-You'll see later :arrow_down: that it'll give hability to client-side controllers to ajax only necessary data ! :zap:
+As you can see, Contentful data for this model is extracted in a separated json files.
+You'll see later :arrow_down: that it'll give hability to client-side controllers to ajax only necessary data. :zap:

-:warning: json files URI must be declared in `DefinePlugin`
+:warning: All json files URI must be declared in `DefinePlugin`

 ### .env file